Swydo/ddp-apollo/packages/apollo-link-ddp/README.md

 # Apollo Link using DDP
 This is the client part of the DDP setup for Apollo.
-It works out of the box in a Meteor environment but is also usable with packages like `ddp.js`.
+It works out of the box in a Meteor environment but is also usable with packages like `asteroid`.

 ## Installation
 ```